Jeffrey Omura

 Jeffrey Omura (born April 23, 1985) is an American actor, politician, and labor organizer.
-He has worked on-screen in acclaimed shows such as Succession, Hawaii Five-0, Blue Bloods, and Gossip Girl as well as onstage with The Public Theater, Weston Playhouse and Hartford Stage.
+He has appeared on TV shows such as Succession, Hawaii Five-0, Blue Bloods, and Gossip Girl, as well as onstage with The Public Theater, Weston Playhouse, and Hartford Stage.

 Early life and education

-Jeffrey Omura was born at Sparrow Hospital in Lansing, Michigan, on April 23, 1985, and raised in the suburb of Okemos, Michigan.
-Omura is of Japanese descent and is the third child of Linda Omura (née Ratliff) and Glenn Omura.
-The couple met while attending Michigan State University, and were married in 1969, only two years after interracial marriage was legalized in the United States by Loving v.
-Virginia.

-Omura graduated from Carnegie Mellon University in 2007.
+Jeffrey Omura was born at the Sparrow Hospital in Lansing, Michigan on April 23, 1985, and raised in the suburb of Okemos, Michigan.
+Omura is of Japanese descent, the third child of Linda Omura and Glenn Omura.
+He graduated from Carnegie Mellon University in 2007.

 Career

 Acting

 Omura has acted in several theatre roles (see acting credits below).
 In 2007, Omura was cast in The Public Theater's Shakespeare in the Park production of Romeo and Juliet, directed by Michael Greif.
 In 2008, Omura earned his Actors' Equity Association union card performing in The Plant That Ate Dirty Socks, an early musical written by Tony Award nominee Joe Iconis (based on the children's book series of the same name, written by Nancy McArthur).

 Omura made his television debut on The CW's Gossip Girl episode "Desperately Seeking Serena," playing Todd Jansen, the ex-boyfriend of Nelly Yuki.
 The American Broadcasting Company (ABC) featured Omura in its 2009 Walt Disney Television Casting Project showcase.